RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `animate` or `instant`
     - Default is `animate`
 * `rowTransitions` - type: STRING
     - How to render row transitions when navigating the grid.
 By default a sliding animation will be rendered when moving between rows but if this property is set to `instant` then transitions will be immediate.
+If setting this to `instant` it's recommended to do the same for `itemTransitions` or otherwise the animations will look a bit ugly.
     - Valid values are `animate` or `instant`
     - Default is `animate`
 * `unfocusedItemOpacity` - type: FLOAT